KennethMWJr/big-o-notation/README.md

 </details>

-> Note: The base of a logarithm doesn't matter (as long as it doesn't depend on n) because it can be changed with a constant multiplier.

 #### O(n log(n))

 You'll usually see `O(n log(n))` in "divide and conquer" algorithms that cut a problem into halves, *solve both halves*, and combine the results into a final solution.
 This `O(n log(n))` complexity is famous for being the fastest possible time complexity of sorting algorithms on unrestricted inputs.